ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Once co-management is enabled, management tasks such as compliance policies, Windows Update policies, resource access policies, and endpoint protection, can be moved from SCCM management over to Intune as required.

 Microsoft cloud-hosted services offer the benefit of maintaining cadence with the latest technology updates from Microsoft with reduced effort required by IT BAU teams.
-Microsoft Intune and Microsoft’s co-management strategy is constantly evolving with additional services published regularly.
+Microsoft Intune and Microsoft's co-management strategy is constantly evolving with additional services published regularly.

 Intune deploys and manages first-party Microsoft applications in a simple manner but does not allow for a large amount of customisation of update schedule, granular application deployment or application add-ons.
 Intune does not provide the ability to deploy and update third-party applications in a simple manner at time of writing.